 Cast iron is one of the best materials for cooking pizza; better than steel and arguably better than a pizza stone (that’s a debate that could rage for all time…).
 You can cook pretty good deep dish pizza in a traditional cast iron skillet, but for true crispy pizza crust you need thinner sides, which this stone provides in spades.

-The convenient handles and slight lip make this great for cooking thin crust or normal crust pizza, and provide a convenient way to remove it from the oven that most pizza stones lack.
+The convenient handles and slight lip make this great for cooking thin crust or normal crust pizza, and provide a convenient way to remove it from the oven (especially if you don’t have a pizza peel) that most pizza stones lack.

 The size is excellent; 14 inches (16 inches x 15 inches x 2.5 inches) is the perfect size for restaurant style pizza and provides enough food for a group.
 It comes pre-seasoned out of the factory, which is excellent, so it’s ready to use right out of the box.